dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 ## Set page content

-A `ContentPage` should contain a single child, that can be a view or a layout with child views.
-The child of the `ContentPage` is automatically set as the value of the `ContentPage.Content` property.
+A <xref:Microsoft.Maui.Controls.ContentPage> should contain a single child, that can be a view or a layout with child views.
+The child of the <xref:Microsoft.Maui.Controls.ContentPage> is automatically set as the value of the `ContentPage.Content` property.

-The following example shows a `ContentPage` containing a `Label`:
+The following example shows a <xref:Microsoft.Maui.Controls.ContentPage> containing a `Label`:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"